 1. Increase intake of fresh vegetables, especially leafy greens.

-2. Soak, sprout, or ferment all grains, beans, nuts, and seeds to reduce the phytic acid levels (hemp seeds and macadamia nuts are the exception).
+2. Soak, sprout, cook, or ferment all grains, beans, nuts, and seeds to reduce the phytic acid levels (hemp seeds and macadamia nuts are the exception).

 4. Take a whole-food bone building supplement or liquid trace mineral supplement.